ktanhw/ktanhw.github.io/_pages/about.md

 ---
 🧑🏻‍💻 I'm a first-year PhD Student at the NTU Singapore, School of Social Sciences.

-📑 My research interests lies in interdisciplinary research that combines human motivation with communication and computational social science.
+📑 My research interests lies in interdisciplinary research in social sciences that combines human motivation with communication and computational social science.

 📚 I'm currently working towards my PhD thesis that combines personality psychology and political psychology using mixed methods and computational social science.